danayang/danayang.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoc at Duke University Fuqua school of Business, and I am working with Prof. Jiaming Xu.
+I am a postdoc at Duke University Fuqua school of Business, working with Prof. Jiaming Xu.
 This summer I graduated from my PhD program in statistics and data science at Yale University.
 At Yale I was co-advised by Prof. David Pollard, Prof. Yihong Wu and Prof. John Lafferty.

 Research interests
 ======